CHUUUU/nlp/SNLI/1.( HBMP) Hierarchical BiLSTM with Max Pooling/Readme.md

 	+ iterative refinement strategy (hierarchy of BiLSTM and max pooling)
 	+ model the inferential relationship between two or more given sentences
 	+ In particular, given two sentences - the premise p and the hypothesis h
-+ Natural Language Inference by Tree-Based Convolution and Heuristic Matching (Mou et al. (2016))
++ (refer) Natural Language Inference by Tree-Based Convolution and Heuristic Matching
+	+ previous reference
 		+ linear offset of vectors can capture relationships between two words
-	+ but it has not been exploited in sentence-pair relation recognition.(Mikolov et al., 2013b),
+		+ but it has not been exploited in sentence-pair relation recognition.
 	+ Our study verifies that vector offset is useful in capturing generic sentence relationships
 	+ sentence embeddings are combined using a heuristic
 	+ m = [h1; h2; h1 − h2; h1 ◦ h2]  (concat, difference, product)